eengstrom/eengstrom.github.io/_posts/2004-01-30-ssh-through-http-proxy.md

 tags: ssh, proxy, http, firewall
 ---

+Here's a hack showing how to tunnel ssh through an http-proxy server without any server-side modifications.

+Why would I want this?
+Perhaps:

  * Can't use SSH on the standard port 22?
  * Need to tunnel through a proxy server?
  * Work behind a draconian firewall and can't SSH directly?

-No problem.
-Here's a hack showing how to tunnel through an http-proxy server without any server-side modifications.
+Regardless, No problem.

 > _Note to the reader: This post is a verbatim copy of a static page I wrote
 > back in 2004 or so, which, largely because it's been so referenced by Google